Chinese Slaves and Coolies - Kǔ lì

 Uncle Sam kicks out the Chinaman, referring both to the 1882 Chinese Exclusion Act, and also to the "Magic Washer."
 The actual purpose of the poster was to promote the "George Dee Magic Washer," which the machine's manufacturers clearly hoped would displace Chinese laundry operators.
 Image published in 1886 - Copyright now expired.
 Image by The George Dee Magic Washing Machine Company available under a Creative Commons License

 The Burlingame-Seward Treaty of 1868 gave Chinese nationals rights of residence but not eventual U.S. citizenship.
-Other U.S. citizens began to resent the Chinese who then became increasingly isolated and ostracized.
+Other US citizens began to resent the Chinese who then became increasingly isolated and ostracized.
 In San Francisco the Chinatown reached a population of 22,000 by 1880.
-It was run by the ‘Six Companies ’ that provided community welfare and protection but often linked to secret societies.
+It was run by the ‘Six Companies ’ that provided community welfare and protection but were linked to secret societies.
 Increased tensions over diminishing employment opportunities led to the Chinese Exclusion Act of 1882 that banned any Chinese from taking up laboring jobs for ten years.
-It was the first U.S. law to ban individuals on the basis of their race.
+It was the first US law to ban individuals on the basis of their race.
 The Chinatowns were considered filthy and amoral settlements and physical and verbal attacks became increasingly nasty.
 The popular Californian publication ‘The Wasp ’ contained very racist cartoons and editorials.
-Further restrictions continued with the Scott Act of 1888 which banned laborers coming back to the U.S. if they ever visited China.
+Further restrictions continued with the Scott Act of 1888 which banned laborers coming back to the US if they ever visited China.
 The Geary Act of 1892 forced the registration of all Chinese residents and then came the Exclusion Act of 1904 that forbade immigration of all Chinese even the wives of existing settlers.
 Some American writers were appalled by all this, including Mark Twain who railed against ‘the individuals, communities, the majority of the state itself… hating, abusing and persecuting these humble strangers’.